craftcms/docs/docs/nitro/2.x/plugin-development.md

 In the control panel, visit **Settings** → **Plugins**, choose **Commerce** and switch on the **Enable** setting.
 You can now develop your plugins locally and keep changes tracked with Git!

-## Running Codeception and PHPUnit with PHPStorm
+## Running Codeception and PHPUnit with PhpStorm

 PHPStorm allows you to use a remote interpreter to execute Codeception or PHPUnit tests.
 To run codeceptions tests with Nitro, perform the following actions: